thruston/grid-banger/README.rst

 Python routines for working with grid references as defined by the Ordnance Survey of Great Britain (OSGB).

-Toby Thurston -- June 2022
+Toby Thurston -- November 2023

 The functions in this module convert from OSGB grid references to and from GPS Latitude and Longitude, using formulae, and the OSTN15 data set, supplied by